 It’s that time of year again!
 It’s time for Dr. B’s Loot for the Troops event!

-For the past 8 years, Dr. B and staff have held their annual Loot for the Troops event here in our office.
+Since 2008, Dr. B and staff have held their annual Loot for the Troops event here in our office.
 This event has been extremely popular, mostly because it’s a WIN-WIN-WIN.
 The children bring in their left over Halloween candy (win #1) to send to our troops overseas (win #2) and this qualifies them to be entered into a contest for a chance to win a prize from Dr. B (win #3).
 Also, parents get rid of the excess unwanted Halloween candy…and for a good cause.
 The children will receive a goody bag for their participation, as well as being entered into Dr. B’s contest.

 In the past, Dr. B’s Loot for the Troops event has taken place for just one afternoon.
 This year we want to accommodate everyone a little better and spread this event out over 3 days.
 We will be accepting candy throughout our normal office hours during these the days (closed for lunch from 1pm-2pm) instead of one big event.
 The children (or just a parent) can come by our office at any time during these dates and drop off their left over Halloween candy.
 Each child will receive ONE raffle ticket per pound of unopened candy and a goody bag.
 There is a maximum of FIVE raffle tickets per child; however, the children can bring as much candy as they would like.
 The grand prize this year is $100.
 The candy is shipped to Operation Gratitude, a non-profit, all volunteer corporation sending care packages to the troops deployed all over the world.